Upcoming events: Music, theater, art, events, festivals and more

 Greensboro Public Library is offering An Evening with Poet Al Russell from 6 to 8 p.m.
 Nov.
 10 at the Benjamin Branch Library, 1530 Benjamin Parkway.

-Al Russell, master’s of fine arts graduate of the University of New Hampshire, is the author of “Children of the Anxious City” and “Lookinglasshouse,” which was published in 2021.
+Russell, master of fine arts graduate of the University of New Hampshire, is the author of “Children of the Anxious City” and “Lookinglasshouse,” which was published in 2021.
 Russell’s poems have been published by Jersey Devil Press, The Light Ekphrastic, Midway Journal and others.

 This event is free and open to the public.
 For information, call 336-373-7540.